4 Days in Key West, Florida: Travel Guide

 Things to Do in Key West

-Drive through the Keys - Before the trip even officially starts, one of my favorite parts of Key West was the drive down through the chain of islands!
-Most of the archipelago is so narrow that you can see the ocean on one or both sides and there are tons of bridges to drive over the crystal clear ocean, which is one of the most unique things to do in Key West that you can’t experience anywhere else!
-If you’re wondering what to do in Key West for a day for free, driving through the Florida Keys and island hopping is worth it!
+Drive through the Keys - Before the trip even officially starts, one of my favorite parts of Key West was the drive down through the islands!
+Most of the archipelago is so narrow that you can see the ocean on one or both sides and there are tons of bridges to drive over the crystal clear ocean.
+This was such a unique experience that you can’t get anywhere else!
+Driving through the Keys and island hopping is also a great thing to do in Key West for free for a day

-Explore Key West’s historic downtown, Old Town, to see many of Key West’s popular tourist attractions, bars, restaurants, and shops, especially the bars and attractions on Duval Street.
-You can walk around on your own, which is one of the best free things to do in Key West, or take a guided tour, like the Conch Tour Train, an Old Town Trolley Tour, or even a ghost tour.
-You can’t miss seeing this charming town and all its history, so if you’re wondering what to do in Key West for a day for adults, this is it!
+Explore Key West’s historic downtown, Old Town, to see many of Key West’s popular tourist attractions, bars, restaurants, and shops, especially the bars on Duval Street.
+You can walk around on your own, which is a great free thing to do in Key West, or take a guided tour, like the Conch Tour Train, an Old Town Trolley Tour, or even a ghost tour.
+You can’t miss seeing this charming town and all its history, so if you’re wondering what to do in Key West for a day, this is it!

-Go Snorkeling - Taking a catamaran to a reef to snorkel was a highlight of our trip and perfect for a Key West family vacation!
-We booked the excursion through our hotel’s concierge, but there are many other great options, like this one with an open bar or this tour with dolphin watching led by a biologist
+Go Snorkeling - Taking a catamaran to a reef for snorkeling was a highlight of our trip and perfect for a Key West family vacation!
+On our excursion, there was an open bar and live music, and we even saw dolphins!
+We booked through our hotel’s concierge, but there are tons of great options, like this snorkeling tour with an open bar or this snorkeling & dolphin watching tour led by a biologist

 Visit the Hemingway Home & Museum, where Ernest Hemingway wrote many of his famous books

-Browse fun souvenir shops and attractions on Duval Street and Mallory Square
+Browse souvenir shops and fun attractions on Duval Street and Mallory Square

 See the Southernmost Point Buoy - Probably the most popular tourist destination in Key West is the famous Buoy at the Southernmost Point of the USA.
 You should definitely see this while visiting, but beware there can be an incredibly long line of visitors waiting to take a picture.
 We stopped around lunch and only had a bit of time to spare so we just took a selfie from afar and skipped the wait for a better picture, but it’d be best to stop here early in the morning!

-If you’re driving from the Florida Keys and have spare time, visit the Everglades National Park to hike the subtropical trails and see the wildlife, especially alligators!
 Fun fact: Everglades National Park is the only place in the world where both alligators and crocodiles live!

-• Mile Marker 0 Sign
+Mile Marker 0 Sign

 If you’re still trying to pick your next travel destination, check out our guides for other East Coast destinations: